 Silver Lake Bog Trail is a 1-mile interpretive trail owned by The Nature Conservancy that includes a long boardwalk through a complex and unique to a short forest trail to a scenic overlook on Silver Lake.

 Silver Lake Bog

 Level of Difficulty: Easy

 Hike Silver Lake Bog

-Silver Lake Bog trail is 2 miles long and is a project of the Adirondack Chapter of The Nature Conservancy.
+Silver Lake Bog trail is 1 mile long and is a project of the Adirondack Chapter of The Nature Conservancy.
 The trail winds through the Silver Lake Bog Preserve, a 98-acre protected area that features an interpretive trail through a unique bog and a scenic overlook on a 200-foot-high bluff above Silver Lake.
 The trail is in the Town of Black Brook in Clinton County.

-The trailhead and parking area are on the Old Hawkeye Road, off of Union Falls Road west of the Hawkeye at the east end of Silver Lake.
-The trail is very short, only two miles total, that features an extensive boardwalk through the bog for the first half and a foot trail through the forest that gradually gains elevation on the second half.
+The trailhead and parking area are on the Old Hawkeye Road, off of Union Falls Road west of Hawkeye at the east end of Silver Lake.
+The trail is very short, only two miles total round trip, that features an extensive boardwalk through the bog for the first half and a foot trail through the forest that gradually gains elevation on the second half.

 The Silver Lake Bog Trail